naftalimurgor/howtocode.io/src/pages/posts/how-to-become-a-front-end-developer.md

 ---
-title: "How to become a front end developer"
+title: 'How to become a front end developer'
-date: "2020-03-20"
+date: '2020-03-20'
-slug: "how-to-become-a-front-end-developer"
+slug: 'how-to-become-a-front-end-developer'
-description: "All of the technologies you will need to know in order to become a front-end developer.
-All of the resources are free!"
+description: 'All of the technologies you will need to know in order to become a front-end developer.
+All of the resources are free!'
-hero: "/images/hero/backend-front-end.png"
+hero: '/images/hero/backend-front-end.png'
-tags: ["front-end"]
+tags: ['front-end']
-layout: "../../layouts/BlogPostLayout.astro"
+layout: '../../layouts/BlogPostLayout.astro'
 ---

 ## Text Editor